Spiky-73/BetterInventory/README.md

 ## Changelog

+### v0.5.1.3
+- Fixed SmartConsumption not consuming mouse item
+- Fixed recipes not update with SmartPickup

 ### v0.5.1.2
 - Fixed Mouse item not been consumed when crafting
 - Fixed Recipe groups materials not been displayed as owned